 Are you someone who enjoys expressing themselves artistically?
-The changing scenery provides a perfect opportunity to pull out your paint brushes and create something inspired by the colours of autumn.
-If painting isn’t your thing, artistic activities like dancing, singing, or creative writing can also have a positive effect on your health and well-being, and help with things like memory, problem-solving and reaction time.
+The changing scenery provides a perfect opportunity to pull out your paintbrushes and create something inspired by the colours of autumn.
+If painting isn’t your thing, artistic activities like dancing, singing, or creative writing can also positively affect your health and well-being and help with things like memory, problem-solving and reaction time.

 Thanksgiving is coming, and pumpkins are soon-to-be in season!
-Get creative in the kitchen by trying a new recipe.
-Food activities improve self-esteem and promote a more positive experience of aging.
+Get creative in the kitchen by trying a new recipe or revisiting an old family recipe.
+While eating delicious food nourishes the body, preparing (and sharing) meals can improve self-esteem and promote a more positive aging experience.

-Finally, consider indulging in a good book, or joining a fall book club, virtually.
+Finally, consider indulging in a good book or joining a book club.
 Reading can relieve symptoms related to depression and dementia and is a relaxing activity that can help reduce feelings of isolation.

 Create fond memories this fall and unlock potential benefits for your health and well-being by trying out some of these activities.
 To learn more about these strategies, read through our resources below.